-South Wales Industrial Cluster, we are continuing to contribute to the South Wales Industrial Cluster (SWIC) Roadmap and Deployment projects, which seek to identify the best options for cost-effective decarbonisation of industry in South Wales.
-The projects will look at the infrastructure required for the development of the hydrogen economy, for large scale CO2 capture, usage and storage (CCUS) and transport as well as onsite strategic opportunities specific to each industry.
-SWIC comprises a diverse set of industries including oil refining, paper, nickel, insulation, chemicals, LNG import, coin production, general manufacturing, steel and cement.
+We continue to contribute to the South Wales Industrial Cluster (SWIC) and Deployment projects, which seek to identify the best options for cost-effective decarbonisation of industry in South Wales.
+These projects continue to look at the infrastructure required for the development of the hydrogen economy for large scale CO2 capture, usage, and storage (CCUS) and transport, as well as onsite strategic opportunities specific to each industry.
+The first phase of projects was completed in September 2022, with a second phase due to start in November 2022.
+This work will focus on developing the first hydrogen distribution pipelines in Wales, and linkage with geological storage.

+SWIC comprises a diverse set of industries including oil refining, paper, nickel, insulation, chemicals, LNG import, coin production, general manufacturing, steel, and cement.
 The wider benefits to decarbonise home heating and power generation are also included within the cluster activities.

-Milford Haven Energy Kingdom, this project aims to accelerate the transition to an integrated hydrogen and renewable energy system, making use of the deep water port for Hydrogen transportation.
-The project will build and demonstrate hydrogen-ready features and technologies such as fuel cell RASA cars with an electrolyser providing green hydrogen for refuelling.
-It also aims to develop the early hydrogen market architecture with smart energy systems to link up supply with demand and to utilise local renewable electricity via virtual private wire.
-The partners and main contractors include Pembrokeshire County Council, the Offshore Renewable Energy Catapult, Riversimple, Port of Milford Haven, ARUP and the Energy Systems Catapult.
+The Milford Haven Energy Kingdom project aims to accelerate the transition to an integrated hydrogen and renewable energy system, making use of its deep water port for Hydrogen transportation.
+The project has built and demonstrated a hydrogen electrolyser, a hydrogen refuelling station and a hybrid hydrogen heating system.
+This project is developing evidence for the early hydrogen market architecture with smart energy systems to link up supply with demand and to utilise local renewable electricity via virtual private wire.
+The partners and main contractors included Pembrokeshire County Council, the Offshore Renewable Energy Catapult, Riversimple, Port of Milford Haven, ARUP, and the Energy Systems Catapult.